johnnyvi26/HeroProject-1/README.md

 # Getting starter

-[Link to app!](/Users/johnnyvillavicencio/Desktop/GA/HeroProject-1/index.html) to deply the application!
+[Link to app!](file:///Users/johnnyvillavicencio/Desktop/GA/HeroProject-1/index.html) to deply the application!

+# Future Features

+- being able to compare with other pokemons
+- keep track of favorite pokemons